Optimal Design Emulators: A Point Process Approach: Examples

-The designs constructed in Figures \ref{fig:3atatime1} and \ref{fig:3atatime2} use a correlation parameter of $\rho=1\times 10^{-10}$ to essentially be constructed as space-filling designs.
-However, in practice a sequential design could benefit from improved estimates of the GP correlation parameter from data collected at each step in the sequence.
-Using Algorithm 3, we can construct designs which sequentially take this into account, becoming less space-filling while still preserving the desired projection properties.
-We consider an evolution of $\rho$ over the 4 updates as $\rho=1\times 10^{-10}\rightarrow \rho=1\times 10^{-5} \rightarrow \rho=0.001 \rightarrow \rho=0.001.$ The resulting sequential designs are shown in Figure \ref{fig:3atatime3}.
-The evolution of both design sequences demonstrate a more centralized pattern to the points as the correlation is updated to represent an observed process that is smooth and slowly varying.
+In practice a sequential design benefits from improved estimates of the GP correlation parameter at each iteration.
+The sequential designs shown in Figure \ref{fig:3atatime3} reflect an evolution of $\rho$ over the 4 updates as $\rho=1\times 10^{-10}\rightarrow \rho=1\times 10^{-5} \rightarrow \rho=0.001 \rightarrow \rho=0.001.$ The sequences demonstrate a more centralized pattern to the points as the correlation is updated to represent an observed process that is smooth and slowly varying.
 Yet, the marginal projection property is still satisfied, with no unoccupied marginal projections for the $n=9+3$ and $n=12+4$ designs as compared to the single-shot designs with $n=12$ and $n=16$ runs.
+Designs that hold $\rho$ fixed and do not preserve the projection property are in the Supplementary Material.